-Spondyloepiphyseal dysplasia congenita
+spondyloepiphyseal dysplasia congenita

-Spondyloepiphyseal dysplasia congenita is an inherited disorder of bone growth that results in short stature (dwarfism), skeletal abnormalities, and problems with vision and hearing.
+Spondyloepiphyseal dysplasia congenita is an inherited bone growth disorder that results in short stature (dwarfism), skeletal abnormalities, and problems with vision and hearing.
 This condition affects the bones of the spine (spondylo-) and the ends (epiphyses) of long bones in the arms and legs.
 Congenita indicates that the condition is present from birth.

 People with spondyloepiphyseal dysplasia congenita have mild changes in their facial features.
 The cheekbones close to the nose may appear flattened.
 Some infants are born with an opening in the roof of the mouth (a cleft palate).
 Severe nearsightedness (high myopia) is common, as are other eye problems that can impair vision.
 About one quarter of people with this condition have hearing loss.